 Outside the Office

-Mr. Colorado is a member of the Federal Bar Council, as a member of the Inn of Court, the Bankruptcy Litigation Committee, the Second Circuits Committee, and the Awards Committee, and having served as chair of its First Decade Committee, which is dedicated to attorneys in their first ten years of practice, from 2013 to 2016.
+Mr. Colorado is a Trustee of the Board of Directors of the Federal Bar Council, and is a member of the Inn of Court, the Bankruptcy Litigation Committee, the Second Circuits Committee, and the Awards Committee, and served as chair of the Council's First Decade Committee, which is dedicated to attorneys in their first ten years of practice, from 2013 to 2016.
 He is also a member of the Hispanic National Bar Association, the New York City Bar Association, and the International Association of Privacy Professionals.
 Mr. Colorado is an adjunct professor at Fordham University School of Law, where he teaches legal research and writing.

 Fordham University School of Law, J.D., magna cum laude (2006)